 Because it was immediately apparent to experienced officers that a paper bindle viewed in the defendant's identification folder contained contraband, defendant did not have reasonable expectation of privacy which would have prevented opening of the bindle or the field testing of it. &lt;sup>1 Texas v.
 Brown, 103 S. Ct.
 1535 (1983) &lt;sup>2 United States v.
 Meada, 408 F.3d 14 (1st Cir.
 Mass.
 2005) &lt;sup>3 State v.
 Courcy, 48 Wash.
 App.
 326, 739 P.2d 98 (1987) Searching Abandoned or Lost Property A person has no reasonable expectation of privacy in abandoned, lost, or stolen property.
 The courts have defined abandonment broadly for search and seizure purposes.
 Abandonment occurs whenever a person leaves an item where the general public (or police) would feel free to access it.
 It can also occur whenever a person disowns property.
-When it comes to abandonment, traditional property rights don't matter (i.e. a person could legally own an item, but still "abandon" it).1 If abandonment occurs after an illegal detention, the evidence would be tainted and inadmissible.
+When it comes to abandonment, traditional property rights don't matter (i.e. a person could legally own an item, but still "abandon" it).
+If abandonment occurs after an illegal detention, the evidence would be tainted and inadmissible.
 Additionally, if the defendant stole the item, like a purse or vehicle, he would not have a reasonable expectation of privacy in that item (but may have privacy in his own containers).
-Legal Standard A container is considered abandoned when: - Based on the totality of the circumstances, a reasonable person would believe that it was intentionally abandoned; or - Based on the totality of the circumstances, it appears that the container was inadvertently abandoned, but the container's owner would not have a reasonable expectation of privacy that a member of the general public, including a police officer, would not search it; and - If the container was inadvertently abandoned (e.g. accidentally left at the crime scene), your scope of search was similar to what a member of the public could have done (e.g. no forensic analysis). &lt;sup>1 Stoner v.
+Legal Standard A container is considered abandoned when:

+- Based on the totality of the circumstances, a reasonable person would believe that it was intentionally abandoned; or - Based on the totality of the circumstances, it appears that the container was inadvertently abandoned, but the container's owner would not have a reasonable expectation of privacy that a member of the general public, including a police officer, would not search it; and - ☐ If the container was inadvertently abandoned (e.g. accidentally left at the crime scene), your scope of search was similar to what a member of the public could have done (e.g. no forensic analysis). &lt;sup>1 Stoner v.
 California, 376 U.S. 483 (1964) &lt;sup>2 People v.
 Verin, 220 Cal.
 App.
 3d 551 (Cal.
 App.
 1st Dist.
-1990) Oklahoma Case Examples These cases represent binding authority from Oklahoma, the 10th Circuit, or U.S. Supreme Court.
+1990) California Case Examples These cases represent binding authority from California, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
-Abandoned Getaway Car: In Croney v.
-State, decided by the Court of Criminal Appeals of Oklahoma, the case involved two defendants who were arrested and charged with burglary after fleeing the scene, leaving behind an abandoned car which was searched by the police.
-The court found that searching an abandoned property does not constitute an illegal search under the Fourth Amendment, aligning with precedents that when property is abandoned, constitutional protections do not apply.
-The court stated, "Many of the courts of this country have held that there can be no complaint of illegal search when police officers search without a warrant and seize abandoned property."1 Trash in Hotel Room Abandoned After Checkout:
+Abandoned Cell Phone and Fourth Amendment Implications: In People v.
+Daggs, the California Court of Appeal ruled that searching a cell phone left at a crime scene does not violate the Fourth Amendment if the phone is considered abandoned.
+The defendant forfeited any privacy rights by leaving his cell phone unattended in a public place, fleeing the scene, and not attempting to reclaim it due to fear of arrest.
+The court highlighted, "It is well established that a search and seizure of abandoned property is not unlawful because no one has a reasonable expectation of privacy in property that has been abandoned."
+Dropping Paper Bag and Running Equals Abandonment: Police got a tip that the defendant was selling drugs and patrolled the area.
+They saw the defendant leaning into a car, so the officers pulled over and walked in a "semi-quick" pace towards the defendant.
+In response, the defendant dropped the bag full of drugs and ran.
+The bag was abandoned and could be searched without a warrant.
+No Privacy in Stolen Property: